aidabehmard/planets-in-the-mw/README.md

-# Planets in the MW
+# Planets in the Milky Way
 Combines information from various catalogs to infer the probability of a planet belonging to different Milky Way populations